LordRusk/goscrape/readme.md

 run `goscrape` with the first argument being the link to the thread.
 Put in quotes for multiple links.
 The second argument can be a custom downloads directory, if none is given it will download it to `board/postid/`.

 ## Features
 * Goscrape is upwards of 4x faster then other scrapers, goscrape does this by using go's concurrency to download multiple images at the same time, taking advantage of more bandwidth.
-You won't find download speeds anywhere else.
+You won't find download speeds like this vanywhere else.
 * Goscrape is cross-platform, works everywhere that go does out of the box!
 (Plan9, etc, etc)

 ## Why?